niess/turtle/README.md

 Currently there is no automatic build procedure.
 If on a Linux box you might try and adapt the provided `setup.sh` and `Makefile`.
-The source code conforms to C99 however for loading or dumping **DEM**s, you will need the following librariries:
+The source code conforms to C99 however for loading or dumping **DEM**s, you will need the following
+librariries:

-**libpng** for local maps and **libtiff** for ASTER-GDEM data.
+* **libpng** for local maps.
+* **libtiff** for ASTER-GDEM data.

 Note that build options allow to disable either or both formats and their dependencies if not needed.

 ## Documentation

 The API documentation can be found [here](https://niess.github.io/turtle/docs/index.html#HEAD), as well as some basic examples of usage.

 ## License
 The TURTLE library is  under the **GPL-3.0** license.
 See the provided `LICENSE` file.